TIP103

 Tentative Course Plan

-Week 1: THEORETICAL glycolysis and its control - Flow of genetic information and RNA structure - Biophysical units and measurements - What is a hypothesis?
-Hypothesis testing - Article reading - Diffusion and osmosis in biological systems - Transcription and mRNA processing - Tricarboxylic acid cycle - Fatty acid oxidation - Ionic currents and membrane potential
+Week 1: THEORETICAL Glycolysis and its control - Genetic information flow and RNA structure - Biophysical units and measurements - What is a hypothesis?
+Hypothesis testing - READING ARTICLES - Diffusion and osmosis in biological systems - Transcription and mRNA processing - Tricarboxylic acid cycle - Oxidation of fatty acids - Ionic currents and membrane potential - Nobel Prize 1953: Hans Adolf Krebs and Fritz Albert Lipmann,Citric acid cycle Coenzyme A and its importance in intermediary metabolism - Introduction to Physiological Sciences - Body Temperature, Respiratory Rate, Pulse and Arterial Blood PressureMeasurement skills - Common Courses

 Tentative Assesment Methods